1910-1919 Timeline of Allen County, Indiana

 From growing up in a traditional Native woodland culture to the removal of her people from Indiana in 1846 to the industrialization of America, Kiilhsoohkwa experienced a changing of worlds during her lifetime.
 Throughout her life she spoke only the Miami language and her son Anthony Revarre acted as her interpreter.
 She and her son were allowed to stay in Indiana because of a resolution passed by Congress in 1850 exempting Miami who held treaty reserves, and their descendants, from removal."
 Copied from a September 4, 2018 post with an image showing Kiilhsookhkwa and her son in Huntington, Indiana by Indiana Historical Bureau on Facebook.
 Learn more here: KIILHSOOHKWA (KILSOQUAH) marker on IN.gov.

 1915, October 23 - New Harmar school dedication ceremony attended by 10,000.
-From 1910-1919: The Industrialization Era Timeline: Decade of development and destruction from the Archives of The News-Sentinel newspaper.
+From 1910 to 1919: Era of industry Timeline: Decade of development and destruction from the Archives of The News-Sentinel newspaper.

 Back to top

 1916 - Railroad mileage peaks at 254,000 -- highest ever, past or future.
-From 1910-1919: The Industrialization Era Timeline: Decade of development and destruction from the Archives of The News-Sentinel newspaper.
+From 1910 to 1919: Era of industry Timeline: Decade of development and destruction from the Archives of The News-Sentinel newspaper.

 1916 - Report of the commission on taxation to the governor, 1916 - Indiana.
-Commission on Taxation an Archive.org ebook.
+Commission on Taxation an Archive.org.

 1916, January 24 - a Fort Wayne News newspaper article by B. J. Griswold describing the book he was working on The Pictorial History of Fort Wayne, Indiana was requesting assistance getting it printed.
 His book was published in 1917.
-Was on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.
+From January 24, 1916 post on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.

 The History Center Facebook photo